 The following five selection criteria will be used to evaluate each application, with the different weight given to each based on the percentage value listed after each individual criteria.
-For example, the first criteria, Statement of the Problem, is worth 20 percent of the entire score in the application review process.
+For example, the first criteria, "Statement of the Problem," is worth 20 percent of the entire score in the application review process.

-- 1. Statement of the Problem (20 percent of 100) - 2.
-Goals, Objectives, and Performance Measures (5 percent of 100) - 3.
-Program Design and Implementation (40 percent of 100) - 4.
-Capabilities and Competencies (30 percent of 100) - 5.
-Budget (5 percent of 100)
+- 1. Statement of the Problem (20 percent) - 2.
+Goals, Objectives, and Performance Measures (5 percent) - 3.
+Program Design and Implementation (40 percent) - 4.
+Capabilities and Competencies (20 percent) - 5.
+Budget (complete; reasonable and allowable; cost-effective; and necessary for project activities) (15 percent)

-See What an Application Is Expected To Include, page 12, for the criteria that the peer reviewers will use to evaluate applications.
+See What an Application Is Expected To Include, page 11, for the criteria that the peer reviewers will use to evaluate applications.